revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## License and Usage

-This app is provided free of usage restriction for personal, non-commercial use only.
-You may not use this app on computers used for commercial purposes, even if the app itself is for personal use.
+This app is provided free of cost, and no usage restriction for personal, non-commercial use only.
+You may not use this app on computers used for commercial purposes, even if the app itself is being used for personal use.

 We do not collect any of your data, this app does not send any data online and works completely offline.
+If you see any network activity on this app, report a bug immediately with the details.

 The app uses facial recognition technology.
 You are responsible for complying with applicable privacy laws and obtaining consent from individuals whose images are processed.